🎬 Video Generation¶

 -

 LightMover leverages video diffusion priors to model light source editing as a sequence-to-sequence prediction problem.
-Through a unified control token representation, it achieves precise manipulation of light source position, color, and intensity.
-An adaptive token pruning mechanism reduces control sequence length by 41%, and the method outperforms existing approaches on both light movement and object movement tasks.
+By utilizing a unified control token representation for precise manipulation of light position, color, and intensity, and introducing an adaptive token pruning mechanism that reduces control sequence length by 41%, the method outperforms existing approaches in both light movement and object movement tasks.

 - LinVideo: A Post-Training Framework towards O(n) Attention in Efficient Video Generation